A few years ago, my insanely smart, insurmountably sassy friend Cathy inadvertently created The World’s Best Response to

-Asking them to repeat the words that they probably know are hurtful forces them to recognize their word choices.
+Asking people to repeat words they probably know are hurtful forces them to recognize their word choices.
+Click To Tweet

 If that doesn’t work, I like to say something like “Yeah, that move suuuuure was homosexual.
 Lots of homosexual sex in that film!”
 Or you could even say “I think what you mean is the movie was poorly plotted and acted.
 Right?”